Edit in GitHubLog an issue

 Retrieve cached propositions

-To retrieve the previously fetched content from the in-memory cache, call the getPropositionsForSurfaces API with a list of required surface URIs and a completion handler.
+To retrieve the previously fetched propositions from the in-memory cache, call the getPropositionsForSurfaces API with a list of required surface URIs and a completion handler.
 The completion handler will be invoked with a list of Proposition objects corresponding to the requested surfaces, or AEPError object if an error occurs.

 The following example shows how to retrieve the content for the previously cached surfaces: